-As of December 31, 2015, \$183.8 million of the assets that are reflected on our financial statements were held by the Issuer and pledged as collateral under the senior secured notes issued by the Issuer.
-If the Issuer defaults on its obligations under the senior secured notes, the holders of the senior secured notes may have the right to foreclose upon and sell, or otherwise transfer, the collateral subject to their security interests.
-In such event, we and the Issuer may be forced to sell our investments to raise funds to repay the Issuer's outstanding borrowings in order to avoid foreclosure and these forced sales may be at times and at prices we and the Issuer would not consider advantageous.
+As of December 31, 2016, \$190.4 million of the assets that are reflected on our consolidated financial statements were held by the Issuer and pledged as collateral under the senior secured notes issued by the Issuer.
+If the Issuer defaults on its obligations under the senior secured notes, the holders of the senior secured notes may have the right to foreclose upon and sell, or otherwise transfer, the Issuer's assets.
+In such event, we and the Issuer may be forced to sell the Issuer's investments to raise funds to repay the Issuer's outstanding borrowings in order to avoid foreclosure and these forced sales may be at times and at prices we and the Issuer would not consider advantageous, which could result in a decrease in the value of the Company's equity investment in the Issuer.
 Moreover, such deleveraging of our company could significantly impair our ability to effectively operate our business in the manner in which we have historically operated.
 As a result, we could be forced to curtail or cease new investment activities and lower or eliminate the dividends that we have historically paid to our stockholders.